Georgia Rental Agreement

 • Lease Termination – Georgia lets tenants terminate a month-to-month lease with 30 days of advance notice.
 A fixed-term lease usually can’t be terminated early without cases of active military duty, landlord harassment, an uninhabitable property, or domestic abuse.

 • Rent Increases and Fees – Georgia does not limit the amount or frequency of a rent increase.
-The state likewise does not regulate most late fees or other fees, except that returned check fees are capped at $30 or 5% of the check (whichever is greater).
+The state likewise does not regulate most late fees or other fees, except that returned check fees are capped at $30 or 5% of the returned check’s face value (whichever is greater), plus any financial institution fees.

 • Landlord Entry – Georgia landlords may enter rental property for purposes such as maintenance and inspections.
-With no state-specific entry requirements, landlords in Georgia can enter at reasonable times with reasonable notice (usually 24 hours).
+With no state-specific entry requirements, landlords in Georgia can enter at reasonable times with reasonable notice (by custom, at least 24 hours).
 Entry requirements are temporarily suspended in emergency situations.

 • Settling Legal Disputes – Georgia allows its small claims courts to hear landlord-tenant disputes, as long as the amount in controversy is under $15,000.
 Unlike many states, Georgia’s small claims courts are allowed to hear eviction cases.
 The statute of limitations for most landlord-tenant issues is four years.